 Genes in ear cells affect our hearing

 Genes are chemical units found inside all cells of the human body.
 Inside the cell the genes form specific structures called chromosomes, which make up our DNA and hold our hereditary characteristics.
 Every cell in the human body is composed of some 30,000 genes.

 Some of the genes in ear cells affect our hearing and help determine how sounds are turned into signals that the brain understands.

 At times, changes occur in the DNA of the genes, affecting their functioning.
 If these mutations occur in a gene with important information about our sense of hearing, the result may be hearing loss or, in extreme cases, deafness.

-Examples of hereditary hearing loss causing hearing impairment include Otosclerosis, Usher's syndrome and Pendred syndrome.
-You can find more specific information about different syndromes under "syndromes of hearing loss".
+Examples of hereditary conditions causing hearing loss include Otosclerosis, Usher's syndrome and Pendred syndrome.
+You can find more specific information about different syndromes under "syndromes and hearing loss".

 Inner ear sensory hair cells play a vital role in our hearing, and mutations in these cells can prevent them from functioning properly, resulting in hearing loss.